-The two elementary libraries and the middle/high school library are automated with Mandarin Software version M3.
-Students and teachers may conduct library searches from classroom computers.
-The Internet is accessible from several computers in each library.
-The Cuba-Rushford Central School Middle/ High School library has been designated an Electronic Doorway Library by the Board of Regents, the New York State Education Department and the New York State Library.
+The elementary library and the middle/high school library are automated with Mandarin Software version M3.
+Students and teachers may conduct library searches from any networked computers.
+The Internet is accessible from all computers in each library.
+The Cuba-Rushford Central School Middle/High School library has been designated an Electronic Doorway Library by the Board of Regents, the New York State Education Department and the New York State Library.